pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 ![](assets/1638495381703-8e227dcc-97d7-4069-8754-4c118deea3fb.webp)

 Through this method, we can make the STM32 driver module, CH32 driver module, and ESP32 driver module have exactly the same user API!
-As long as users are familiar with a set of APIs, they can easily use all platforms that support the PikaScript standard driver module!
+As long as users are familiar with a set of APIs, they can easily use all platforms that support the PikaPython standard driver module!
 This is true cross-platform!

 The following are some of the C native driver functions that are registered in the driver module